- Readiness Training Center

-Burns & McDonnell is providing comprehensive planning, A/E design and construction support services for the new Readiness Training Center (RTC) for the Georgia Army National Guard (GA ARNG) for a site in Cumming, Ga.
-When complete, this $22 million project will provide a permanent center to support the 420th Signal Company, the 230th Support Company, and the 560th Battlefield Support Brigade.
-The new facility will enable 420 personnel to perform the necessary tasks to improve the units’ readiness posture.
-The RTC will provide primary facilities totaling approximately 106,400 square feet.
+Burns & McDonnell provided comprehensive planning, A/E design and construction support services for the Readiness Training Center (RTC) for the Georgia Army National Guard (GA ARNG) for a site in Cumming, Georgia.
+The project provides a permanent center to support the 420th Signal Company, the 230th Support Company, and the 560th Battlefield Support Brigade.
+The facility enables 420 personnel to perform the necessary tasks to improve the units’ readiness posture.
+The RTC provides primary facilities totaling approximately 106,400 square feet.

 A design charrette began the project.
 Before the charrette, the A/E design team visited the site, obtained site data from the county, conducted phone interviews with the GA ARNG’s environmental consultant, researched utilities, studied the mission of the unit, reviewed the Table of Organization and Equipment document, and set the charrette agenda.
 The GA ARNG provided representatives from the involved units, Construction Facility Management Office, the Anti-Terrorism and Force Protection office, the Environmental Management office, and the Director of Information Management.

 Local utility company respresentatives also participated in the charrette, which featured in-depth use of the criteria outlined in NG PAM 415-12, design guides DG415-1 and DG414-5 to define the building’s and site’s space and adjacency requirements.
 After the charrette the team presented concept level floor plans, 3-D renderings, interior plans, site layout plans, site grading plans, Leadership in Energy and Environmental Design (LEED®) analysis, and a cost estimate.